 - Place the adapter in a ventilated area, such as a desktop or on the floor, when you use it to run your notebook or to charge the battery.
 Do not cover the adapter with papers or other items that will reduce cooling, and do not use the adapter while it is inside a carrying case. - Make sure that nothing rests on your adapter's power cable and that the cable is not located where it can be tripped over or stepped on. - Use only the adapter and power cord approved for use with this notebook.
-Use of another type of adapter may create a risk of fire or explosion. - If you use an extension cord with your adapter, make sure that the total ampere rating of the products plugged into the extension cord does not exceed the ampere rating of the extension cord.
+Use of another type of adapter may create a risk of fire or explosion. - If you use an extension cable with your adapter, ensure that the total ampere rating of the products plugged in to the extension cable does not exceed the ampere rating of the extension cable.